bkimber99/my386blog/_posts/2023-01-26-blog-ideas.md

 ## The Book I Chose to Read

-I actually chose two books that seam very interesting.
+I actually chose two books that seem very interesting.
 The first is "Moral Machines: Teaching Robots Right from Wrong" by Colin Allen, and the second is "The Ethical Algorithm: The Science of Socially Aware Algorithm Design" by Aaron Roth.
 These both appealed to me because AI and machine learning are topics that intrigue me.

 ## Main Project?

 To be honest, I have not given a lot of thought to the topic of my main class project.
 Two ideas that come to mind though are something sports releated, which I'm sure many other people choose, or something engine performance related because this is also a hobby/interest of mine.

 ![Figure](https://raw.githubusercontent.com/bkimber99/my386blog/main/assets/images/2023-01-26-blog-ideas/engine-dyno.jpg)
+*engine on a dyno stand*